We all love a holiday, don’t we? But we also all know holidays will NEVER be the same once you have kids. If you think they will be, you are mistaken.

 Plan your day meticulously, including toilet breaks for potty-training Toddler.
 Aim to leave caravan/tent/lodge by 9.30am at very latest.
 Actually leave at 11.15am after Toddler meltdowns, poonamis and general bickering on why nobody is ready yet.

 Head to nearby farmyard attraction/tame theme park/soft play/beach.
 Avoid shopping centres/nice restaurants/picturesque villages and anything vaguely adulty.
 When at the beach curse a million times as babies eat pebbles/rocks/seaweed, roll their lunch in the sand before eating it, and pull their hats off a nano second after you put them on.

 Whatever you have managed to find in the caravan site shop, or have brought with you.
 So basically pasta or some beige oven food (not too much different to at home in my case).
-Lunches are of the packed variety, cobbled together with whatever you have and are smeared all over a picnic mat because the Twins prefer to crawl away in different directions when not constrained in a high chair.
-Meals are basically the same every day throughout the holiday as you MUST use up that pack of fish fingers/chicken nuggets/waffles before you leave.
+Lunches are of the packed variety, cobbled together with whatever you have.
+And are smeared all over a picnic mat because the Twins prefer to crawl away in different directions when not constrained in a high chair.
+Meals are basically the same every day throughout the holiday.
+You MUST use up that pack of fish fingers/chicken nuggets/waffles before you leave.

 But holidays are loads of fun, aren’t they?

 If you thought this blogpost wasn’t half bad, why don’t you hang around and have a read of some more.
 If you’re thinking of taking young kids away on holiday, have a read of this useful packing list – which includes the all important alcohol.
 Or if you want to read some of my travel features, have a look here.
 There’s plenty to choose from: Bluestone, Butlin’s, Isle of Wight, Camping with babies and a toddler.

 If you’re still keen on taking the kids camping, why not read How To Enjoy A Camping Trip With Your Family by fellow blogger My Dreamality.